Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 Top States for LVN Employment

-Though LPNs/LVNs can often find employment in every state, there are some with more opportunity than others.
-Currently, the highest paying states for LVNs are Rhode Island, Massachusetts, Alaska, Nevada, and Connecticut.
+Though LPNs/LVNs can often find employment in every state, there are some with more opportunities than others.
+Currently, the highest-paying states for LVNs are California, Alaska, Washington, Massachusetts, and Nevada.

 Here’s the breakdown by location and salary:

 Highest Paying Cities for LVNs